A machine learning solver for high-dimensional integrals: Solving Kolmogorov PDEs by stochastic weighted minimization and stochastic gradient descent through a high-order weak approximation scheme of SDEs with Malliavin weights: Introduction

-Based on the background mentioned above, we introduce a new machine learning-based computation method combined with high-order weak approximation with Malliavin weights proposed in \cite{Y}\cite{NY}\cite{IY}.
-The type of high-order weak approximation method (\cite{Y}\cite{NY}\cite{IY}) is introduced as extension of \cite{TY} for solving SDEs with Malliavin calculus.
+Based on the background mentioned above, we introduce a new machine learning-based computation method inspired by the pioneering works in \cite{BBGJJ}\cite{BBCJN}, combining with high-order weak approximation with Malliavin weights proposed in \cite{Y}\cite{NY}\cite{IY}.
+The high-order weak approximation method (extension of \cite{TY}) based on Malliavin calculus is applied for solving high-dimensional SDEs.
 The Malliavin weight plays a role in the method, which is constructed with Malliavin's integration by parts (\cite{IW}\cite{M}\cite{N}).
-The main advantages of the use of the high-order method are the followings: \begin{enumerate} \item the method provides ``any order" discretization algorithm; \item different from other higher order time discretization methods, the required number of random variables in each time step in the implementation is always $d$ (=the same as the dimension of the underlying SDE as in the Euler-Maruyama scheme); \item the method can be applied to smooth and nonsmooth functionals of solutions to SDEs \end{enumerate} These will be distinguishing features of the method comparing with other discretization methods.
+The main advantages of the use of the high-order method are the followings: \begin{enumerate} \item the method provides ``any order" discretization algorithm; \item different from other higher order time-discretization methods, the required number of random variables in each time step in the implementation is always $d$ (=the same as the dimension of the underlying SDE as in the Euler-Maruyama scheme); \item the method can be applied to smooth and nonsmooth functionals of solutions to SDEs \end{enumerate}

+These will be distinguishing features of the method comparing with other discretization methods.
 Indeed, even if the diffusion matrix does not satisfy the commutativity condition (i.e. even for the case that the L\'evy areas appear), the method provides universal algorithm for general order $m$, although other higher order methods need a specific implementation scheme for a specific weak order $m$ (or have no implementation scheme).
 Also, even if their implementation schemes is obtained, they require many random variables much more than $n \times d$ where $n$ is the number of discretization, which suggests that their computational costs become high.
 However, the Malliavin-based weak approximation need only $n \times d$-random variables in the implementation.
 This is because the Malliavin weight is explicitly given by certain polynomials of $d$-dimensional Brownian motion.
 Furthermore, the Malliavin-based weak approximation adopts very small $n$ since it provides higher order discretization scheme.